corewar/corewar.io/docs/redcode/execution.md

 |Source Register|The source instruction|
 |Destination Register|The destination instruction|

 **Copies** of instructions are written to these registers.
 Therefore changes made to the original instructions in the [Core](core) after they are copied to a register, do not affect the data in the registers themselves.
-This can be best explained with a few [examples](#examples).
+This can be best explained with an [example](#example).

 #Fetch